-Experimental data were expressed as the mean $\pm$ standard deviation (S.D.).
-Differences the concentrations of aspirin for 7 days investigated at the three different temperatures were performed with one-way ANOVA using SPSS version 18.0.
+Experimental data were expressed as the mean \pm standard deviation (S.D.).
+Differences in the concentrations of aspirin for 7 days investigated at the three different temperatures were performed by one-way ANOVA with scheffe test as a post hoc test using SPSS version 18.0.
 Statistical significance was set at p<0.05.